 | Record-Keeping | Maintain accurate records of data processing activities |

-Franchisors must also guarantee that their franchisees are aware of and comply with GDPR requirements.
+Franchisors must also ensure that their franchisees are aware of and comply with GDPR requirements.
 This includes providing training and guidance on data protection policies and procedures.
 By understanding and implementing GDPR compliance measures, franchisors can minimize the risk of non-compliance and maintain a strong reputation in the market.

-CCPA Requirements for Franchises
+What Are the CCPA Requirements for Franchise Businesses?

-Data Subject Rights and Requests
+What Data Subject Rights Must Franchises Respect?

 Right to Access